OPEC delegates cautious over oil-price rebound

 "The low prices are affecting the investment of some companies in shale oil.
 This should affect the supplies in the longer term," a delegate from a Gulf OPEC producer said.

-"Prices are stabilising around $40 to $45, but the world economy is not very strong and stocks are too high."
+"Prices are stabilizing around $40 to $45, but the world economy is not very strong and stocks are too high."

 Two other OPEC delegates, one of whom is from a Gulf producer, said they could not rule out prices dropping to as low as $30-$35 due to weak demand combined with global refinery maintenance in the first and second quarters of 2015.